Hourglass

 What waist-to-hip ratio is considered hourglass?

-What is the difference between hourglass and top hourglass?
+What is the difference between hourglass and pear?

 Get Weekly Style Tips